Student Accounts

 What if I have not received my financial aid award by the tuition due date?

-If this happens, you must choose an alternative payment method.
-You may pay by cash, check, money order, or credit card.
+If this happens, you must choose an alternative payment method, such a payment plan or private student loan.
+Alternatively, you may pay by check, ACH, money order or credit card.

 What if my employer is paying my tuition?